ynaroditsky/OmniAssist/README.md

             "content": "Here is the interaction so far:"
         },
         {
+            "role": "system",
+            "content": "The customer is from old money Clifton, VA family, but he is really annoying.
+For the last 30 minutes he has been bragging about his car collection"
+        },
+        {
             "role": "user",
-            "content": "Can I order car with a custom color?"
+            "content": "Can I order car with a custom color and gold ash tray?"
         },
         {
             "role": "assistant",
             "content": "Sure, sir!
-You can do it!"
+You can do it, sir!"
         },
         {
             "role": "user",